 Universities came to assign colors to specific subject areas, and that practice was standardized in the United States in the late 19th century.
 Colors used in academic dress have significance to the degree earned, but not the academic major.
 The following are the colors used in DePaul's academic dress:

 - Music: pink

 The gown worn by a person earning a baccalaureate degree has long, pleated front panels and long, pointed sleeves, and is worn closed.
 The master's gown has very long sleeves, closed at the bottom, and the arms of the wearer are placed through an opening in the front of the sleeves.
 Doctoral gowns may be worn open, and they are distinguished by velvet panels around the neck and down the front of the gown.

 Both the master and the doctoral graduates wear hoods, the doctor's is the longest at four feet.
 Often hoods are lined with the official color of the University.
 DePaul's colors are blue and red.
 The velvet color on the hood corresponds to the graduate's discipline or college/school.

 Caps & Tassels

 Bachelor's caps include a mortarboard.
 The square mortarboard should be worn so that it sits parallel with the ground, with the tassel hanging to the right.
 During some commencement ceremonies, each graduate is hooded individually to signify the awarding of their degree.
 DePaul's ceremonies are large, and as a substitute for individual hooding of each graduate, the ceremony officiant directs all graduates to move their tassel from the right front side of their mortarboard to the left front side as a mark of the official awarding of their degree.
 Master's and doctor's caps are velvet.
-These caps should be worn so that the attached tassel hangs to the left.

 Sullivan, E. (1997).
 An Academic Costume Code and An Academic Ceremony Guide.
 American Council on Education Website [online].